looi-wh/BBDC-Bot-Modified/README.md

 - random delays between each attempts [to prevent hammering on the server]
 - auto restart script when an unexpected error occurs
 - added more verbose
+- minor adjustments and error detection
+- little bit of noob proofing

 # Requirements